kazuto-nishimori/kazuto-nishimori/index.md

 ## <a href="/Portfolio/Maps/Flickr" target="_blank">Flickr Photo Density Map</a>
 <a href="/Portfolio/Maps/Flickr" target="_blank"><img src="images/Flickr_Map.png"/></a><br>
-Using Flickr’s API, I counted every instance of a geotagged photo for each city and mapped them using a dynamic hex-grid choropleth map.
-Using the bottom slider or the legend’s inputs, you can change the classification of the data, allowing you to see local variation that would be otherwise invisible in a small-scale (i.e. zoomed out) map.
-Clicking on any location will show you some photos taken there, as well as a link to Google Street View.
+Using Flickr’s API, I counted every instance of a geotagged photo in Tokyo and Manhattan and mapped them using a dynamic hex-grid choropleth map.
+Choropleth maps are used to map everything, from election predictions to Covid cases to the racial make up of a city.
+However they have a two fundamental flaws that misguide and deceive the reader: 1) large geographic areas carry more visual weight (e.g. a US election map is way more red than blue by area) and 2) classification (numbers at which color breaks happen) <a href='https://kaitlyncoleman22.files.wordpress.com/2015/11/lab66.jpg?w=1424'>can be used to tell completely different stories</a>.
+My map is possibly the first in the world to fix both of these issues by adding a dynamic classification to a uniform hexagon grid.
+Check it out!
 <p style="text-align: center; color:grey;">**<br>
 QGIS | Mapbox GL JS | Python | GeoPandas | Javascript </p>